Do people actually work in

 To try to bridge this inherent generation gap, we wanted to make an easy-to-use, easy-to-see, easy-to-carry computer for those who are without a computer and for those who have one but are intimidated by its complexities.
 Moreover, we wanted a communication tool that wasn't a phone.

-So, while this has been a great journey for those of us at Senior Touch Pad, there is a bit of complaining about not getting enough time on the golf courses.
+So, while this has been a great journey for those of us at In-Touch Tablets, there is a bit of complaining about not getting enough time on the golf courses.

 Thanks for visiting our site.